EinsteinOmics/OmicsWorkshop/README.md

 ## General instructions

+The Omics Workshop sessions will feature code examples with real data, which we call "vignettes".
 Each vignette will be available in three ways:

 1. Jupyter Notebook files (.ipynb), for those who want to follow along interactively using the HPC Jupyter workflow, where all software has been pre-configured
 2. local RMarkdown or Jupyter files, for those who want to follow along interactively using R or Python on their own computers ("locally").
 Note that you must install relevant software packages for each vignette
 3. pre-run HTML files, for those who want to follow along on their computer without any interactive coding (scroll to bottom for this)